Joshua-Onley/PythonChessEngine/README.md

 **Contributing**

-This is my first big coding project so there are definately improvements to be made that i am unaware of.
-Therefore, contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!